 Add to this a living situation in a walkable community where regular exercise — walking or cycling — becomes a regular part of your everyday life, and you’ll have a healthy foundation on which to thrive.

 Your health affects your work and your whole life

 If you’re starting a portable career, whether it’s to provide a full-time income or to supplement another income source, you need to be on top of your game.

 You must be able to learn new things, come up with new ideas, and plan new strategies.
 If you’re too tired to think, you can’t do any of those.

 Before I felt better, I was able to go through the motions, and I always completed my client work on schedule.
 But new ideas were few and far between and hard to implement.

 The ideas for what I want to do are coming faster than I can possibly implement them.
 I’m starting new projects, and I’m excited about them.
 (Hint – one of them is a podcast so stay tuned!)

 In many locations, new residents from the US and Canada report improved health without even trying.
 Without even trying, they find themselves walking more and eating more fresh fruits and veggies, which are easy to find and inexpensive.
 Because the processed foods they’re used to have to be imported, they cost more, so they consume less of them.

 If you worry that your health might prevent you from living la dolce vita overseas, seek competent medical advice and do what you can to improve it before you go.
-In the right place, though, you’ll still be able to thrive.
+In the right place, though, you’ll be surprised at how much better you’ll feel.